 This is the most common type of sedation used in the dental office.
 This allows patients to remain awake and respond to Dr. Holbrook but still stay relaxed.
 Most patients will not remember the majority of the procedure.

-Our office also offers deep sedation for patients that have higher levels of anxiety.
+Deep sedation may be needed for patients that have higher levels of anxiety.
 Deep sedation results in a state between conscious sedation and unconsciousness.
 This form of sedation is not offered in Dr. Holbrook’s office However, Dr. Holbrook can provide a referral if this form of sedation is needed.

 Occasionally general anesthetic is necessary in oral surgery cases.
 General anesthesia does have its own risks associated with it.
 This form of sedation is not offered in Dr. Holbrook’s office.
 However, Dr. Holbrook can provide a referral if this form of sedation is needed.

 The three common ways to administer dental sedation include:

 - Inhalation sedation, which is breathed through a small mask that fits over the nose.
 This is also known as nitrous oxide sedation.

 - Oral conscious sedation is a pill or liquid that is taken by mouth sometime before the dental treatment is performed.

 - IV sedation is administered at the beginning of the procedure.
 This deeper sedation is administered continuously via an IV inserted into a vein in the arm.

 Will I feel any pain with dental sedation?

 No. Sedation is used in conjunction with the local anesthetic that is the norm for dental procedures.
 The effects of the sedative can enhance the pain-relieving effects of that anesthetic.
 Before administering the local injection, the dental technician or dentist may apply a numbing gel to desensitize the gums, as well.
 Our techniques are performed with care to maximum comfort for each of our patients.